Not Cleared Direct

 Risk

-DEN180005 is an FDA 510(k) submission for the OsteoDetect.
-This device is classified as a Radiological Computer Assisted Detection/diagnosis Software For Fracture (Class II - Special Controls, product code QBS).
+DEN180005 is an FDA 510(k) submission (not cleared) for the OsteoDetect.
+Classified as Radiological Computer Assisted Detection/diagnosis Software For Fracture (product code QBS), Class II - Special Controls.

 Submitted by Imagen Technologies, Inc. (New York, US).
-The FDA issued a Not Cleared (DENG) decision on May 24, 2018.
+The FDA issued a Not Cleared (DENG) decision on May 24, 2018 after a review of 108 days.

 Submission Details